On the Optimality of Coded Distributed Computing for Ring Networks: Introduction

 In this paper, we consider a coded distributed computing system comprising $\sN$ nodes arranged in a ring topology, as depicted in Fig. \ref{fig: sysmodel}, where each node computes its designated output function from input files $\{w_1,\ldots, w_\sN\}$.
 Key system parameters include: 1) \emph{computation load} $r\in\{1,\ldots, \sN\}$, representing that, a map function of an input file is computed averagely by $r$ nodes), 2) \emph{broadcast distance} $d\in\{1,\ldots,\lfloor\frac{\sN}{2}\rfloor\}$, specifying each node’s maximum direct connection range within the ring.
 We consider two typical distributed computing problems \cite{sanders2019sequential}: \emph{all-gather} where every node requires all intermediate values (IVs) mapped from input files and \emph{all-to-all} where each node requires a distinct set of IVs mapped from input files, as shown in Fig. \ref{fig: allgather and all2all}.
 Our goal is to design coded distributed computing to minimize the normalized communication load (NCL), defined as the communication bits normalized by the number of nodes and the bits of an IV, given any computation load $r$ and the broadcast distance $d$.
 Our main contributions are summarized as follows. \begin{itemize} \item For all-gather computing, we propose a novel coded transmission scheme employing successive reverse carpooling where nodes transmit an encoded packet containing two messages traveling in opposite directions along the same path.
 Our scheme achieves the NCL of $\lceil \frac{\sN - r}{2d}\rceil$.
-We then derive a converse lower bound as $\frac{\sN - r}{2d}$, demonstrating that our scheme closely approaches the optimal NCL and exhibits asymptotic optimality when $\sN\gg d$.
+We then derive a converse lower bound as $\frac{\sN - r}{2d}$, demonstrating that our scheme closely approaches the optimal NCL and exhibits asymptotic optimality when $\sN\gg d$. \item For all-to-all computing, we proposed a coded transmission scheme that achieves the NCL of $O(\frac{(\sN-r)^2}{8d})$, and is asymptotically optimal under the cyclic file placement,\footnote{The cyclic placement has a simple form to be implemented, and is independent of the computation tasks, making it suitable for offline scenarios.
+Therefore, it has been widely adopted in many coded distributed computing, including \cite{tandon2017gradient,ye2018communication,huang2023fundamental}.} when $\sN$ is relatively large compared to $r$.
+We also propose another scheme that is optimal when $d=1$ and $r\geq \sN/2$, regardless of file placement. {In addition, we establish a placement-agnostic converse bound that provides a general performance benchmark for arbitrary file assignments.} \item From the optimality results of both all-gather and all-to-all computing, an interesting insight is that the computation load $r$ only leads to an additive gain in the reduction of communication load, while the broadcast distance $d$ contributes to a multiplicative gain.
+This behavior differs from prior results on coded distributed problems \cite{li2017fundamental,yu2017optimally,yan2017placement,cheng2024asymptotically,li2017scalable,li2019wireless,bi2024normalized,wan2020topological,hu2024exploiting}, where the computation load $r$ could lead to multiplicative gains.